 Difficult for most people to wait 3-4 months to go through a hiring process - all while being told the employer is in a "tremendous hurry" to get the project started.
 Not sure why it is this way, but do not take this personally if you are experiencing it.

-I applied through a recruiter and the process took 2 days – interviewed at Fannie Mae in October 2011.
+I applied through a recruiter.
+The process took 2 days – interviewed at Fannie Mae (Herndon, VA) in October 2011.

 Actual interview consisted of a group panel that consisted of the PMO manager and a pm, however they seemed to be more focused around finding a perfect personality fit, along with overall PMO experience and the ability to deal potential difficult stakeholders and conflicting personalities.
 They were not clear on specific responsibilites, expectations nor projects

-I applied through an employee referral and the process took 1+ week – interviewed at Fannie Mae in August 2011.
+I applied through an employee referral.
+The process took 1+ week – interviewed at Fannie Mae (Washington, DC) in August 2011.

-Interview Question – Take a sample report dashboard, and pretend to present it to sr management.
-View Answer
+- Take a sample report dashboard, and pretend to present it to sr management.
+1 Answer